chulminy/AE_ENVE_GEOE_121/README.md

 ## Online Schedule for first two months (updated: Jan 21, 2022)
 Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/

 :exclamation::exclamation::exclamation: **Attention**: Students will take Quiz 2 on Feb 17 which will be **only three weeks** after Quiz 1.
-Quiz 2 covers five topics including Module 01-05.
-Students are highly encouraged to focus on preparing for Quiz 2 during these three weeks and will spend their time on studying the other courses during the reading and midterm weeks.
-W**e will not reschedule Quiz 2 date** so students make a solid study plan and use their time well.
+Quiz 2 covers **four** topics including Module 01-04.
+Students are highly encouraged to focus on preparing for Quiz 2 during these three weeks and will spend their time on studying the other courses during the reading and midterm weeks. **We will not reschedule Quiz 2 date** so students make a solid study plan and use their time well.

 * All in-person lectures, make-up class, and labs will be canceled until March 04 (at the end of the midterm week).
 * Quiz 2 will be held online like Quiz 1.